Guide to Tokyo Street Food: Top 5 You Can’t Miss

 I have seen many people on my food tours trying beef tripe for the first time, and they actually liked it.

 Tripe by itself is actually pretty much tasteless.
-It may be smelly if it is not fresh or appropriately prepared.
+It may be smelly if it is not fresh or prepared appropriately.

 It is served in a salty miso flavored stew with seasonable vegetables.
 The key is miso (fermented soy bean paste) as it gives a lot of nice flavor to the stew along with the vegetables.
 People even add the tripe stew over rice and eat it for lunch.

 Tokyo Street Food Guide: Where to go for beef tripe stew